 Purpose and structure of these Guidelines

-These Guidelines set out the principles for the assessment of vertical agreements and concerted practices under Article 101 of the Treaty on the Functioning of the European Union (hereinafter “Article 101”),1 and Commission Regulation (EU) [No [X]/2022 of [X] 2022] on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices (hereinafter “VBER”).2 For ease of reference, unless otherwise stated, in these Guidelines, the term “agreement” also covers concerted practices.
+These Guidelines set out principles for the assessment of vertical agreements and concerted practices under Article 101 of the Treaty on the Functioning of the European Union1 and Commission Regulation (EU) X2.
+Unless stated otherwise, in these Guidelines the term ‘agreement’ also covers concerted practices3.

-By issuing these Guidelines, the Commission aims to help companies conduct their own assessment of vertical agreements under the EU competition rules.
-However, each agreement must be evaluated in the light of its own facts.3 These Guidelines cannot therefore be applied mechanically.
-They are also without prejudice to the case-law of the General Court and the Court of Justice of the European Union (hereinafter “CJEU”).
+By issuing these Guidelines, the Commission aims to help undertakings conduct their own assessment of vertical agreements under the Union’s competition rules and to facilitate the enforcement of Article 101 of the Treaty.
+However, these Guidelines should not be applied mechanically, as each agreement must be evaluated in the light of its own facts4.
+These Guidelines are also without prejudice to the case-law of the General Court and the Court of Justice of the European Union (hereinafter ’Court of Justice of the European Union’).

-(3) Vertical agreements may be concluded for intermediate and final goods and services.
-Unless otherwise stated, these Guidelines apply to all types of goods and services, and to all levels of trade.
+Vertical agreements may be concluded for intermediate or final goods and services.
+Unless stated otherwise, these Guidelines apply to all types of goods and services, and to all levels of trade.
+Furthermore, unless stated otherwise, the term ‘end user’ includes undertakings and final consumers, namely natural persons who are acting for purposes which are outside their trade, business, craft or profession.

 These Guidelines are structured as follows:

-This first section is an introduction, which includes explanations as to the reasons why and the extent to which the Commission provides guidance on vertical agreements.
-The remainder of this introduction sets out the context in which Article 101 applies to vertical agreements.
+this first introductory section explains why the Commission provides guidance on vertical agreements and the scope of that guidance.
+It also explains the objectives of Article 101 of the Treaty, how Article 101 of the Treaty applies to vertical agreements, and the main steps in the assessment of vertical agreements under Article 101 of the Treaty;

-The second section provides an overview of the positive and negative effects created by vertical agreements.
-The VBER in its entirety, these Guidelines, and the Commission’s enforcement policy in individual cases are based on the consideration of these effects.
+the second section provides an overview of the positive and negative effects of vertical agreements.
+Regulation (EU) X, these Guidelines, and the Commission’s enforcement policy in individual cases are based on the consideration of those effects;

-The third section deals with vertical agreements that generally fall outside Article 101(1).
-While the VBER does not apply to these agreements, it is necessary to provide guidance on the conditions under which vertical agreements fall outside Article 101(1).
+the third section deals with vertical agreements that generally fall outside Article 101(1) of the Treaty.
+While Regulation (EU) X does not apply to those agreements, it is necessary to provide guidance on the conditions under which vertical agreements may fall outside Article 101(1) of the Treaty;

-The fourth section provides further guidance on the scope of the VBER.
-It includes explanations on the safe harbour established by the VBER and the definition of a vertical agreement.
-This section also deals more specifically with vertical agreements in relation to the online platform economy, which plays an increasingly important role in the distribution of goods and services and where vertical agreements between undertakings may not be easy to categorise under the concepts traditionally associated with vertical agreements.
-That section also explains the limits of the application of the VBER, as stipulated in Article 2(2) to (4) VBER, and explains the relationship with other
+the fourth section provides further guidance on the scope of Regulation (EU) X, including explanations on the safe harbour established by the Regulation and the definition of a vertical agreement.
+That section also contains guidance on vertical agreements in the online platform economy, which plays an increasingly important role in the distribution of goods and services.
+That section also explains the limits of the application of Regulation (EU) X, as set

-1 These Guidelines replace the Commission Notice – Guidelines on Vertical Restraints, OJ C 130, 19.5.2010, p.
-1.
+1 These Guidelines replace the Commission Guidelines on Vertical Restraints (OJ C 130, 19.5.2010, p.
+1).

-2 OJ L, [X], [X].[X].[X], p.
-[X].
+2 Commission Regulation (EU) XX of XX on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices (OJ L [X].

+3 See paragraph (51).

-3 The Commission will continue to monitor the operation of the VBER and these Guidelines and may revise this notice in light of future developments.
+4 The Commission will continue to monitor the operation of Regulation (EU) X and these Guidelines and may revise this notice in light of future developments.